 2. Make a plan

-When Brisbane flooded earlier this year, it happened so suddenly that parents and children were separated by floodwaters.
+When Brisbane flooded in 2022, it happened so suddenly that parents and children were separated by floodwaters.
 Get the whole family involved in making a plan.

 Consider worst-case scenarios: